-CSHL has long been recognized as a place for nurturing young scientists, with postdoctoral researchers being an integral part of the discovery process.
-The Laboratory’s postdoctoral fellows work in the labs of Principal Investigators, who conduct research withing five areas—cancer, neuroscience, plant biology, quantitative biology and bioinformatics and genetics—in a very synergized and interactive way.
+CSHL has long been recognized as a place for nurturing young scientists, with postdoctoral researchers being integral parts of the discovery process.
+Postdocs at CSHL work in the labs of faculty members and conduct collaborative, synergistic research in five main areas: cancer biology, neuroscience, plant biology, quantitative biology, and genomics.

 NCI training program

-CSHL is one of 60 institutions funded by the Cancer Centers Program of the National Institutes of Health’s National Cancer Institute (NCI).
-Since 1978, an NCI training grant has supported approximately 100 postdocs, many of whom have highly successful careers in cancer research.
-The NCI training program, which focuses on basic cancer research, is a distinct and unique part of the Laboratory’s overall program of postdoctoral training.
+CSHL is one of more than 70 institutions funded by the Cancer Centers Program of the National Institutes of Health’s National Cancer Institute (NCI).
+Since 1978, an NCI training grant has supported more than 100 postdocs in CSHL’s Cancer Center, many of whom have gone on to highly successful careers in cancer research.
+The NCI training program at CSHL focuses on basic cancer research and is a unique part of the Laboratory’s overall approach to postdoctoral training.